lineality/story_rpg_platform/README.md

 ### Undertale & DeltaRune (Toby Fox)
-These are arguably examples of effective use of minimal interfaces (though for me the game/gameplay of Undertale seems like an inside-joke for internet gamers where I have no idea what they are joking about (not in the private club I guess...not playing that game)).
+These are arguably examples of effective use of minimal interfaces (though for me the game/gameplay of Undertale seems like an inside-joke for internet gamers where I have no idea what they are joking about).

 ### Witcher
 I have not played the witcher-games, read any of the witcher-novels, or seen any of the witcher-films/series, but I am vaguely aware of them as an example of a story and character based world where the emphasis on story is key.
+I think this started as a game and then grew to become books, ~films, etc.

 # Negative Examples: